 Gold Dealers and Coin Shops

-For those interested in investment gold, Malta does have specialized dealers, though they are limited in number.
+For buyers focused on investment products rather than fashion jewelry, Malta also has specialized dealers, though they are fewer in number.

 - Melita Coins